Sainsburys grocery shops 1900-1950s

-There were several grocers in Edgware when I was a child there in the 1940s.
+There were several grocers when I was a child there in the 1940s.
 All were branches of chain stores, which is notable because chain stores had not yet come in for other types of shops.
 Some such shops may have had more than one branch, but not enough to be called chain stores.
-Sainsburys was one of the few grocery chain stores that still exist as I write.
+Sainsburys was one of the few grocery chain stores that still exist.
+Without the ropes, the first photo it would look just like the Sainsburys that I remember.

 My mother used Sainsburys more than any of the other grocers because she felt that the food was fresh, and she was registered there for our food rations.
 The place certainly looked fresh and clean.

-The following photo gives a good idea of the layout and decor of Sainsburys in the 1940s and 50s as I remember them.
+The second photo gives a good idea of the layout and decor of Sainsburys in the 1940s and 50s as I remember it.
 The photo was actually taken in another town in 1906, so all Sainsburys were probably in the same style.
 In the 1940s and 50s, though, shortages and rationing were severe.
 Consequently a significant difference between the photo and my recollections of the 1940s and 50s is the amount and quality of the food on display.
 Another difference is that the photo shows gas lights hanging from the ceiling.
-In the Sainsburys of pre-war suburbia, built in the late 1930s, the lights were electric.
+In the Sainsburys of pre-war suburbia, the lights were electric.

 To me, as a child, walking into Sainsburys was like walking into a wonderland.
 It was a large shop, much deeper than it was wide, and every surface that could possibly be tiled, was tiled.
 The tiles were coloured mosaics with different patterns and inscriptions for the floors and walls; the counters were white marble; and the assistants all wore white.
 The whole impression was of lightness and cleanliness.